 Even our bathrooms are decked out with small, festive touches this time of year.

-That’s it for my portion of today’s tour.
+That’s it for my simple and neutral Christmas Home tour.
 Thank you so much for stopping by.
 Next up in our Holiday hop is my friend Julie from @myweeabode who is sharing a lovely Christmas DIY.
-Stopover and tell her hello from me.
+Stop over and tell her hello from me.
 Don’t forget to visit all the other marvelous bloggers.
 All this Christmas decor is sure to put you in a holiday mood.

 Until next time,